vaughnteegarden/slate/source/includes/_changelog.md

 All notable changes to the project will be documented in this log.

+## IOS 1.11.26 - September 24, 2019

+This release is IOS only.

+### IOS Changes

+- Compiled SDK with latest Xcode 11 & Swift 5.1
+- Removed the need for having the new Mac Catalyst feature enabled

 ## Android v2.1.0, IOS v1.11.25 - June 26, 2019